 - In the Data Pipeline web part, click Process and Import Data.

-- Drag and drop the unzipped sample file folder [LabKeyDemoFiles]\Assays\Microarray into the pipeline file panel to begin the upload.
+- Drag and drop the unzipped sample file folder [LabKeyDemoFiles]\Assays\Microarray into the pipeline file panel to upload it.

 Create a Microarray Assay Design